Overland Route (Union Pacific Railroad): Ogden to San Francisco (via the Central Pacific/Southern Pacific)

 When the route opened in 1869, trains reached the San Francisco Bay.

 For the 35 years after the driving of the “Last Spike” at Promontory Summit in 1869, all trains traveling west of Ogden passed over the site of that seminal event as they made their way around the northern end of the Great Salt Lake.
 In November 1903, the SP opened the Lucin Cutoff, a 102.9 mi stretch of track featuring a 12 mi trestle built on pilings across the Great Salt Lake.
 Ten miles past Lucin, the “Overland” crossed into Nevada at Tecoma, the nearest railroad town to the silver, copper, and lead deposits discovered in the region in 1874.

 Passing through other western Nevada mining centers and through Wells, an important supply point on the old Emigrant Trail, the line then followed the valley of the 300 mi long Humboldt River.
 Devil's Peak, a perpendicular rock rising 500 ft from the edge of the Humboldt River, dominated the canyon scenery at Palisade while the last major stop in Nevada was Reno with the Sierra Nevada mountains dominating the view ahead.

-The next hundred miles of grade from Reno to Colfax, California, were by far the most challenging to build and provided the most impressive views of the whole route, although for much of that stretch passengers could see nothing as trains traveled through miles of tunnels and snowsheds.
+The next hundred miles of grade from Reno to Colfax, California, were the most challenging to build and provided the most views of the whole route, although for much of that stretch passengers could see nothing as trains traveled through miles of tunnels and snowsheds.
 After passing Verdi, Nevada—which in November 1870 had become the site of the first train robbery on the Pacific coast—the Overland Route crossed into California and followed the Truckee River up a picturesque canyon to the town of Truckee on Donner Lake where the ill-fated George Donner party had been snowbound in the winter of 1846–7.